Types and Categories of Flight Disruption: A Guide

 Staff shortages and crew duty time

-Carriers are responsible for their staff and parties they contract.
+Airlines are responsible for their staff and parties they contract.
 Therefore, generally speaking, flight disruptions resulting from staff issues would be considered within airlines' control.
-However, the CTA would take a case-by-case approach to categorizing flights delayed or cancelled for these reasons – particularly when the crew goes over duty time (“times out”).
-We will consider the following factors, as well as any others that are relevant to the case.

-- Whether there were events affecting the flight that caused the staffing shortage and whether or not those events were outside the airline's control.
-For example, a weather-related delay, a mechanical malfunction, or other factors.
+- If there was an event affecting the flight that caused the crew shortage and whether or not that event was within the airline's control, within its control but required for safety or outside its control.
+For example, a weather-related delay or, an illness; and

 It is recognized that aircraft are used in heavy rotation, and may, upon reaching their destination, be swiftly turned around for a return or onward flight.
 For example, if a flight is significantly delayed, this may directly affect the return or onward flight for which that aircraft must also be used, as a result of the "knock-on effect".